iouthwaite/inhibitor_combinations/README.md

 doi: https://doi.org/10.1101/2023.01.13.523972

 **Running the MMS Method** <br />
-Copy the files in run_MMS/ to a working directory.
-Instructions for running the scripts are in the included readme.txt file.<br />
+Download the files in run_MMS/ to a working directory.
+Instructions for running the scripts are in the included in the readme.txt file.<br />
 Please report any issues or problems here or to ian.outhwaite@stonybrookmedicine.edu

 **Abstract** <br />